Pastora (baseball club)

-Namesake
+The club originated in the Zulian First Division of amateur baseball, eventually adopting the name Lácteos de Pastora (English "Pastora Milkmen") due its sponsorship by a local dairy company.
+It later became a professional baseball club after the First Division transformed into the Liga Occidental de Béisbol Profesional (Western League).
+During this period, Pastora enjoyed a fierce rivalry with Gavilanes de Maracaibo, and represented Venezuela at the 1954 Caribbean Series.
+The club folded when the Western League ceased to exist in 1964.

+In 1995, an expansion club by the name of Pastora de Occidente was formed, based in the city of Cabimas, Zulia.
+The team relocated to Acarigua in nearby Portuguesa State as Pastora de los Llanos in 1997, before eventually moving to Margarita Island as the Bravos de Margarita.

+Name

-The Pastora team was based in the City of Maracaibo and was sponsored by a local dairy company, adopting the name Lácteos de Pastora (Pastora Milkers).
+The Pastora team was based in the City of Maracaibo and was sponsored by a local dairy company, adopting the name Lácteos de Pastora.
 Although Zulia is a petroleum state, dairy farming is also a major industry there.
 After Maracaibo was founded in 1529, shepherds tended cows and goats for their milk and to make cheese and other dairy products.
 Pastora is the Spanish word for shepherd, and the patron saint of the neighboring state of Lara is La Divina Pastora (The Divine Shepherdess).
 Each January 14, her statue is typically carried on the main streets of Barquisimeto from the city of Santa Rosa, in the outskirts of Barquisimeto, until it reaches the Cathedral of Our Lady of Mount Carmel, Barquisimeto about five miles away.
 The devotion to the Divina Pastora in Venezuela dates from 1736, when the parish priest of the town of Santa Rosa commissioned a sculptor to make a statue of the Immaculate Conception.
 Unexpectedly, the figure that was delivered was of the Divina Pastora.

-First stage
+History

 Pastora debuted in the Zulian Baseball League First Division, which was created in 1932 and folded at the end of the 1940 season.
 After five years of absence, the league resumed operations in 1946 and remained active until 1952.

 Pastora played in all these seasons, winning the 1934 and 1948 titles.
 The most successful team in this period was the Gavilanes BBC, which won 13 of the 17 tournaments played, eight with Ernesto Aparicio at the helm.
 In 1951, Orange Victoria won the league championship remaining.

-A storied baseball rivalry between Gavilanes and Pastora captured the fans' attention with fiery displays in every season.